jacksonhvisuals/budget-calculator/README.md

 Contributions are welcome!
 Feel free to open a PR with your changes, and I'll give it a look.

+## Credits

+Written by Jackson Hayes.
+Special thanks to [Janina Espiritu](https://www.instagram.com/janinaespiritu_/) for the icon and graphics.

 ## License

 Simplicity is open-source, licensed under the [Apache-2.0 license](https://www.apache.org/licenses/LICENSE-2.0).